puppetlabs/puppetlabs-app_modeling/README.md

 ##### Parameters

 * `data`: Arbitrary data to produce or consume component information.
-This should be a hash.
+Usually this should be a hash.

 #### `dependency`